raxidbou4nja/alx-low_level_programming/0x14-bit_manipulation/README.md

 - **Return:** The number of bits needed to flip to convert `n` to `m`.
 - **Constraints:** No usage of % or / operators.

-Please note that these functions are written in C and are intended to be used as utility functions for various binary operations.
-They are compatible with standard C environments and have been tested accordingly.